Ohio State student found dead while on spring break in Mexico

 Liza Burke, a senior at the University of Georgia, traveled to Cabo San Lucas earlier this month to celebrate spring break with her friends.

-Sources told NewsNation Burke suffers from a genetic condition that causes her brain to hemorrhage, a condition she has had before her trip to Mexico.
+Sources told NewsNation that Burke suffers from a genetic condition that causes her brain to hemorrhage, a condition she had before her trip to Mexico.

 The FBI is still looking for the three Americans who went missing last month and investigating the killings of another two.